vmware/terraform-provider-vcfa/website/docs/index.html.markdown

 ## Supported VCFA Versions

-The following Cloud Director versions are supported by this provider:
+The following VCFA versions are supported by this provider:

 * 9.0